 We like open source software.
 We use lots of it.
 And yet Lamplight isn’t open source.
 Why not?

-Firstly, we do contribute open source software in various ways.
-For example, the source code for the diary that’s used within Lamplight is available via our github page, along with some other enhancements we’ve developed and use to the Yahoo User Interface (YUI) library.
-We’re also one of the most active participants (login required) in the forum, answering questions and helping out.
-We’re also putting in some time and effort to promoting open data in the sector.
+Firstly, we’ve contributed to open source software in various ways over the years.
+For example, the source code for the diary that’s used within Lamplight is available via our github page, along with some other enhancements we developed and use to the Yahoo User Interface (YUI) library.
+We’ve also put in some time and effort to promoting open data in the sector.
 For a small company, we think we contribute a reasonable amount.

 So why don’t we go the whole hog?